awslabs/crossplane-on-eks/examples/upbound-aws-provider/composite-resources/database-examples/aurora/README.md

  5. The Aurora DB has been configured with logging and monitoring.

 ### Steps to check the connectivity from a pod
-Create an  policy to allow the pod to connect to the Aurora Database
+Create a  policy to allow the pod to connect to the Aurora Database

 ```shell
 aws iam create-policy \